IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     analysis results.
 Otherwise, you must manually upload the data to Transformation Advisor before you can view them.

+     In this lab, WebSphere Applicatin Server and Transformation Advisor are on the same network, so the analysis results from the scan will automatically be uploaded to the Transformation Advisor UI.

 ### 6.6 Evaluate On-Premises Java Applications

 In this section, you are going to use the Transformation Advisor UI to view the application data analysis results that was collected in the previous section.

-1. Go back to Transformation Advisor page in web browser, click the **Server1** link to go to the Recommendations page.
+1. Go back to Transformation Advisor page in the web browser, click the **Server1** link to go to the Recommendations page.

     ![ta server1 link](./images/media/image26.png)

     <br/>

-2. From the **Recommendations page**, you can see all applications deployed to the WAS server are listed.
+2. From the **Recommendations page**, you can see all applications that were analyzed on the WebSphere Application Server, and are listed in the  Transformation Advisor collection view.

     ![](./images/media/image27.png)

     On the Recommendations page, the identified migration **source environment** is shown in the **Profile** section, and the **target    environment** is shown in the **Preferred migration** section.

     The data collector tool detects that the source environment is your WebSphere Application Server AppSrv01 profile.